1.0 OBJECT OF THE GAME

 The object of 10-ball is to win by legally pocketing the 10-ball into the “Called Pocket.”

 The cue ball must strike the lowest numbered ball first for a legal hit to occur.
 After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 10-ball into any pocket for the win (call shot).
-If the shooting player pockets the lowest numbered ball, the shooting player continues his/her inning.
+If the shooting player pockets the lowest numbered ball after a legal hit, the shooting player continues.
 If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to be legal.

-NOTE: If the 10-ball is pocketed illegally or without being “called,” then it is to be spotted on the foot spot (see 7.1, Cue Ball Fouls).
+NOTE: If the 10-ball is pocketed illegally or without being “called,” then it is to be spotted on the foot spot.

 2.0 LAG FOR BREAK

-The player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format taking place thereafter.
+The player with the lowest Speed (Rating) shall break first with an alternating break format thereafter.
+In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format thereafter.
 Winner of lag is the player whose ball is closer to head of the rail.

 2.1 How to Rack